6 Common Thermostat Problems, Boiler Not Responding and How to Fix Them

 It’s easy to get all worked up and think that something is seriously wrong with your heating system and think you need a replacement boiler.
 But, the likelihood is you don’t and the problem might not be with your boiler not responding – It might be with the thermostat.

 Keep reading to learn why your thermostat might not be working and what you can do about it.

 1. Check that the Boiler is Turned On

-If you can’t control your boiler from the thermostat, check that there is a power supply.
+If your boiler controls not working from your thermostat, check that there is a power supply.
 Ensure your boiler is turned on both at the mains and the appliance.

 It doesn’t matter whether you didn’t turn your boiler off.
 Start by making sure the appliance is on.
-While this suggestion may sound silly, it can save you from paying a call-out fee to get an expert to fix your boiler only to discover that the appliance is turned off.
+Although this advice might seem ridiculous, it can prevent you from spending a call-out charge to hire a professional to fix your boiler only to find that the equipment is off.